Researchers

 Ximena Nelson

-Ximena is primarily involved in studies of jumping spider behaviour, communication and biology, and many of her projects involve species from East Africa.
+Ximena is primarily involved in studies of jumping spider behaviour, communication and biology, and some of her projects have involved species from East Africa.

 Further information